facultyai/dash-bootstrap-components/docs/components_page/components/dropdown.md

 ## Styling the toggle

 You can use the `color` prop of `DropdownMenu` to set the color to one of the Bootstrap contextual colors.
-If you want to further customise the style you can use the `toggle_style` and `toggle_class_name` arguments.
+If you want to further customise the style you can use the `toggle_style` and `toggleClassName` arguments.

 {{example:components/dropdown/style.py:dropdowns}}